 The lower your score, the better your game, just like the sport of Golf!

 A remarkable combination of strategy and simplicity.
 Nearly all games can be solved, but with only four open cells, can you beat the clock and win the game?

 Looking for something a bit trickier?
 Try one of these multi-deck Solitaire games!
 The challenge increases along with the number of cards – more decks means more flexibility, but also more complexity.

 The object here is to remove all the cards by forming a sequence from King down to Ace in the same suit.

 Eliminate all matched cards across three mountains of cards before time runs out!

-It’s like a jigsaw game made of Kings and Queens, twos and threes, where you must match cards based on the number and suit of their neighbors.
+It’s like a jigsaw game made of cards, where you have to match cards based on the value and suit of their neighbors.

 A crescent of cards, and a plethora of piles – can you sift, sort, and stack by suit?